Wojciech Włodarczyk

-Wojciech Julian Włodarczyk (born 28 October 1990) is a Polish volleyball player.
-At the professional club level, he plays for LUK Lublin.
+Wojciech Julian Włodarczyk (born 28 October 1990) is a Polish professional volleyball player who plays as an outside hitter for PSG Stal Nysa.

 Career

-Clubs
+Club

 In 2013 went to one of the best clubs in Poland - PGE Skra Bełchatów.
 In season 2013/2014 won with this team title of Polish Champion.
-On October 8, 2014 his team won ENEA Polish SuperCup 2014.
-On May 6, 2015 he won with PGE Skra Bełchatów bronze medal of Polish Championship.
+On October 8, 2014, his team won ENEA Polish SuperCup 2014.
+On May 6, 2015, he won with PGE Skra Bełchatów bronze medal of Polish Championship.
 Then signed a contract with MKS Cuprum Lubin.
 In season 2016/17 he was one of the main player in Indykpol AZS Olsztyn and his club took 5th place in PlusLiga.
-On April 27, 2017 he signed two-year contract with ONICO Warszawa.
+On April 27, 2017, he signed two-year contract with ONICO Warszawa.

 National team

 He won a silver medal of Universiade 2013.
 Włodarczyk was appointed to the Poland men's national volleyball team first time by head coach Andrea Anastasi in 2013.
 He was in squad on World League 2013.
-On August 14, 2015 he achieved bronze of European League.
+On August 14, 2015, he achieved bronze of European League.
 His national team won 3rd place match with Estonia (3–0).